 Beyond communication of the treatment plan, how do you communicate research and evidence-based practice effectively?

 We have a need to be able to communicate with populations other than our patients.
 For example, how would you convince a non-acupuncturist physician that acupuncture is an appropriate therapy to suggest to their patients?
-Do you know how to translate research into evidence-based conversation?
+Do you know how to translate research into the evidence-based conversation?

-If you want to learn more about how to communicate acupuncture evidence effectively, check out our free-course by Sandro Garcia from Evidence Based Acupuncture.
+If you want to learn more about how to communicate acupuncture evidence effectively, check out our free course by Sandro Garcia from Evidence-Based Acupuncture.

 Or if you are interested in how to learn about communication in an Oncology setting, check out our course by Dr. Julia Hartung MD.
 She talks about how to recognize certain emotions in yourself and in your patients, as well as how to avoid communication mistakes by being constructive in both verbal and non-verbal communication.